agung15-debug/python-week-4/README.md

    A Pandas DataFrame is a 2 dimensional data structure, like a 2 dimensional array, or a table with rows and columns.

-- Pandas import csv file
+   * Pandas import csv file

      The pandas function read_csv() reads in values, where the delimiter is a comma character.
 You can export a file into a csv file in any modern office suite including Google Sheets

+   * head()function

+     This function returns the first n rows for the object based on position.
+It is useful for quickly testing if your object has the right type of data in it.